Chart Color Schemes

 Beeliar - Wattleup was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Beeliar-Wattleup, as per the census data from June 2016, exhibited higher cultural diversity compared to most local areas, with 21.8% of its residents speaking a language other than English at home and 34.7% born overseas.
-Christianity was found to be the predominant religion in Beeliar-Wattleup, accounting for 53.3% of the population, which is higher than the Greater Perth average of 48.5%.
-The top three ancestry groups based on country of birth of parents were English (24.5%), Australian (22.0%), and Other (10.2%).
+Beeliar-Wattleup was found to have a higher cultural diversity than most local markets, with 21.8% of its population speaking a language other than English at home and 34.7% born overseas.
+The predominant religion in Beeliar-Wattleup is Christianity, accounting for 53.3% of the population, compared to 48.5% across Greater Perth.
+In terms of ancestry, the top three groups are English (24.5%), Australian (22.0%), and Other (10.2%).

 Frequently Asked Questions - Diversity